EzpieCo/CrazyCss-Docs/docs/Utilities/flexbox.md

 ## Add flex behavior

-To apply flex behavior in you component, add the **flex** class to them.
+To apply flex behavior in your component, add the **flex** class to them.

 <div class="flex bg-gray p-2 text-white mb-5">This is a flexbox component
 </div>